icemanind/Basice/README.md

     40 PRINT PI

 This program will print `I love Pie!` to the console and then print the value `3.14` to the console.
 If you use a string variable without initializing it, it defaults to an empty string `""`.
 If you use a number variable without initializing it, it defaults to a zero `0`.

+Basice supports one and two dimensional arrays.
+You can create a one dimensional string array or number array like this:

+    10 DIM A$(10)
+    20 A$(2) = "Test"
+    30 PRINT A$(2)

+This will print `TEST` to the console.
+Before you can use arrays, you must use the `DIM` statement to allocate the number of elements your array is going to use.
+In the example above, `10` elements are allocated and can be access with an index selector of 1-10.
+For compatibility purposes, you can also use an index selector of `0`.
+Here is an example of a two dimensional array:

+    10 DIM A(3,4)
+    20 A(2,1) = 15
+    30 PRINT A(2,1)

+This will print `15` to the console.

+Basice also support the `FOR/NEXT/STEP` loop.
+Here is an example:

+    10 CLS
+    20 FOR X=1 TO 10
+    30 PRINT X
+    40 NEXT X

+This will print the numbers `1-10` to the console.
+Anything between the `FOR` and the `NEXT` statements will be repeated for `X` number of iterations.
+By default, index iterators will increment by `1`.
+If you wanted to increment by a different amount, you can use the `STEP` keyword.
+Here is a program to print only even numbers to the console.

+    10 CLS
+    20 FOR X=2 to 10 STEP 2
+    30 PRINT X
+    40 NEXT X

+This starts the count at `2` and for each iteration, increments by 2.
+You can also count backwards.
+To print even numbers between 1 and 10 in reverse order:

+    10 CLS
+    20 FOR X=10 TO 2 STEP -2
+    30 PRINT X
+    40 NEXT X

+Basice also supports `IF/THEN/ELSE`.
+You can use the `IF` statement to test if a condition is true, then do something based on that condition being true. `ELSE` can be used to do something if the condition is false.
+All `IF` statements must be on one line since there is no statement to end an `IF` statement.
+Here is an example:

+    10 CLS
+    20 FOR X=1 TO 10
+    30 IF X=3 THEN PRINT "--> ";
+    40 PRINT X
+    50 NEXT X

+This program prints this output:

+    1
+    2
+    --> 3
+    4
+    5
+    6
+    7
+    8
+    9
+    10

+Notice when `X=3` then it prints the arrow before the number.
+If you wanted to print left arrows for all numbers except `3` and a right arrow for `3`, you can use `ELSE`:

+    10 CLS
+    20 FOR X=1 TO 10
+    30 IF X=3 THEN PRINT "--> "; ELSE PRINT "<-- ";
+    40 PRINT X
+    50 NEXT X

+Another useful statement is the `END` statement.
+This command simply ends the program.
+Here is an example:

+    10 CLS
+    20 FOR X=1 TO 10
+    30 IF X=8 THEN END
+    40 PRINT X
+    50 NEXT X

+This will print the numbers `1-7`, but the program ends after the 8th iteration.

 ## Author